ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - PF-Key command navigation:

-o   PF8 - Scrolls down in the source one physical page at a time.
+    - PF8 - Scrolls down in the source one physical page at a time.

-o   PF7 - Scrolls up in the source one physical page at a time.
+    - PF7 - Scrolls up in the source one physical page at a time.

 - Command line command navigation: (see Figure  13. ) - note that the commands are not case-sensitive:

-o   Bottom - Scrolls to the bottom of the file
+    - Bottom - Scrolls to the bottom of the file

-o   Top - Scrolls to the top of file
+    - Top - Scrolls to the top of file

-o   Locate nn - Scrolls to the exact line number entered
+    - Locate nn - Scrolls to the exact line number entered

      - Locate can be abbreviated to L